 NOTE—For 20 MHz operating STA, the AP ensures that the RU allocation lies within the operating bandwidth of the STA.

+[21545]If the AID12 subfield is 1 to 2007, then the RU Allocation subfield indicates the RU allocated to the STA indicated by the AID12 subfield.
+If the AID12 subfield is 0 or 2045, then the RU Allocation subfield indicates the starting RU of one or more contiguous RA-RUs allocated by the User Infor field.
+If the AID12 subfield is 2046, then the RU Allocation subfield indicates an unallocated RU.

-[21545]If there is more than one RA-RU (i.e., the Number Of RA-RU subfield of this User Info field has a value greater than 0), then the allocated RUs are contiguous and the RU sizes of all RA-RUs are the same and equal to the size of the first RU.
+If there is more than one RA-RU (i.e., the Number Of RA-RU subfield of this User Info field has a value greater than 0), then the allocated RUs are contiguous and the RU sizes of all RA-RUs are the same and equal to the size of the first RU.
 Further, all the remaining subfields of the User Info field apply to all the RA-RUs.(#15113, #17103)

-If the AID12 subfield is 2046, then all subfields in the User Info field except the AID12 subfield are reserved.

 TGax Editor: Please fix typo in this paragraph as shown below

-The UL MCS subfield of the User Info field indicates the MCS of the solicited HE TB PPDUe.
+The UL MCS subfield of the User Info field indicates the MCS of the solicited HE TB PPDU.
 The encoding of the UL MCS subfield is defined in 27.3.7 (HE modulation and coding schemes (HE-MCSs)).

 TGax Editor: Please make changes as shown below to the following paragraph in this subclause

 The Number Of RA-RU subfield indicates the number of contiguous RUs allocated for UORA.
 The value of the Number Of RA-RU subfield is equal to the number of contiguous RA-RUs minus one.

-The starting spatial stream and the number of spatial streams of the HE TB PPDU transmitted on each RA-RU are 1.[20005, 20191, 21602, 20478, 20479]
+Note – The starting spatial stream and the number of spatial streams of the HE TB PPDU transmitted on each RA-RU are 1.[20005, 20191, 21602, 20478, 20479]

-[21040, 21504]The More RA-RU subfield is set to 0 to indicate that RA-RUs, for associated STAs if AID12 subfield is equal to 0 and for unassociated STAs if AID12 subfield is equal to 2045, are not allocated in subsequent Trigger frames that are sent until the end of the TWT SP in which the Trigger frame carrying this field is sent.
+[21040, 21504]The More RA-RU subfield is set to 1 to indicate that RA-RUs, for associated STAs if AID12 subfield is equal to 0 and for unassociated STAs if AID12 subfield is equal to 2045, are allocated in subsequent Trigger frames that are sent until the end of the TWT SP in which the Trigger frame carrying this field is sent.
+Otherwise the subfield is set to 0.
 The subfield is reserved if the More TF field in the Common Info field is set to 0.(#15813, #16544, #16545, #16546)

 TXVECTOR parameters for HE TB PPDU response to Trigger frame